aishwaryamurahari/Noted/README.md

 3. Click "Summarize This Page"
 4. The extension will:
    - Extract the article content
-   - Send it to OpenAI for summarization (client-side)
+   - Send it to OpenAI for summarization and categorization (client-side)
+   - Display the detected category for your confirmation
+   - Allow you to change the category if needed
-   - Save the summary to your Notion workspace via backend
+   - Save the summary to your Notion workspace via backend with proper categorization
-5. You'll see a success message when complete
+5. You'll see a success message when complete, and the article will be organized under the appropriate category in Notion

 ## API Endpoints